 Let’s walk-through of how to make this super moist salted caramel banana nut bread!

-Make sure you have a large mixing bowl for this part because in the next step you will add in the dry ingredients.
-You'll whisk together the granulated sugar, light brown sugar, coconut oil, eggs, buttermilk, and vanilla extract until everything is well combined.
+3. Whisk together the wet ingredients.
+Make sure you have a large mixing bowl for this part because in the next step, you will add in the dry ingredients.
+You’ll whisk together the granulated sugar, light brown sugar, coconut oil, eggs, buttermilk, and vanilla extract until everything is well combined.

-Next up is adding the mashed bananas and caramel sauce to the batter.
-Do not mash the bananas up with the other ingredients.
-Doing so can over mix the batter.
+5. Add in the mashed bananas and caramel sauce.
 For the caramel sauce, you can heat it up for a few seconds in the microwave to help make it a little easier when you add it to the batter.

-Then you can sprinkle on some sea salt flakes or you can add it at the end when you drizzle on the additional caramel sauce.
+6. Divide the batter and add the crumb toppings.
+You can also sprinkle on some sea salt flakes or add it at the end when you drizzle on the additional caramel sauce.
 Or you can do both.
-It's up to you!
+It’s up to you!
 I chose to add them in this step and also at the end.

 Closeup overhead image of slices of salted caramel banana nut bread on parchment paper with a bread knife next to it | All Images © Beyond the Butter™